Zoom on the Briggs & Stratton 30710

 Power & Run Time

-This generator offers the possibility to start the device via a conventional pull-start mechanism.
+This generator gets running thanks to a conventional pull-start mechanism.

-Along with the aforementioned features, from an accessory standpoint, the Briggs & Stratton 30710's box includes the typical documentation and a user manual, which will help you start your generator promptly.
+Regarding its accessories, besides the aforementioned features, the Briggs & Stratton 30710's box includes the typical documentation and a user manual, letting you start it right off the bat.

 The Briggs & Stratton 30710 is neither EPA approved nor CARB-compliant..